FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/quickstart.md

 :::warning

-As long as you have configured Shopkeeper's webhook handling, Cashier will automatically keep your application's Shopkeeper-related database tables in sync by inspecting the incoming webhooks from Stripe.
+As long as you have configured Shopkeeper's webhook handling, Shopkeeper will automatically keep your application's Shopkeeper-related database tables in sync by inspecting the incoming webhooks from Stripe.
 So, for example, when a user cancels their subscription via Stripe's Customer Billing Portal, Shopkeeper will receive the corresponding webhook and mark the subscription as "canceled" in your application's database.

 :::